carnisj/bcdi/README.rst

 7) :mod:`bcdi.simulation`: calculation of the diffraction intensity based on FFT or kinematical sum.
    It can include a displacement field, noise, detector gaps etc...

-8) :mod:`bcdi.utils`: functions that do not enter the classification above
+8) :mod:`bcdi.utils`: data loading, fitting functions ...

 Acknowledgment and third party packages
 =======================================